YifanZhangHust/yingtaoluo.github.io/_pages/cv.md

   * Results: One paper submitted to PNAS; one paper submitted to NeurIPS 2021.

 * 2020.06 -- 2021.05: Machine Learning Intern, RealAI
-  * Project: Data Mining Research in RecSys and Finance.
+  * Project: Data Mining Research in User Modeling.
   * Advisor: [(Assistant) Prof. Qiang Liu](https://john-qiangliu.tech/)
   * Results: One publication in WWW 2021; two papers submitted to ICDM 2021 and WWW 2022.